-Prerequisites: CISC 160 and GSTC 220
+Prerequisites: CISC 140, CISC 300 and GSTC 220

-Description: This course introduces the student to basic topics in spatial database and software design and creation.
+Description: This course introduces the student to basic topics in spatial web-based software design and creation.
 Building on skills acquired in prerequisites in both GIS and Computer Science, the student uses industry standard tools and technologies to explore and develop foundational components of a functioning spatial web application and database.
 The bulk of the classroom time will be spent on a practical project in small groups with guidance from the instructor.
 The student must demonstrate a final project at the end of the semester.
-Offered Spring Semester, annually.
+Offered as needed.

-GSTC 360 Sub-Artic Geospatial Field Studies (4 semester hours)
+GSTC 360 - Sub-Artic Geospatial Field Studies